Português do Brasil •

 - The Post Format you select from this drop-down is called the default Post Format.
 Post Formats are used by themes to create different styling for different types of posts.
 This settings is only visible if the current activated theme supports Post Formats.
-The WordPress Twenty Fifteen theme is an example of a theme that supports various Post Formats including Standard (no special format), Aside, and Gallery.
+The WordPress Twenty Sixteen theme is an example of a theme that supports various Post Formats including Standard (no special format), Aside, and Gallery.

 - Press This is a bookmarklet: a little app that runs in your browser and lets you grab bits of the web.

 - Use Press This to clip text, images and videos from any web page.
 Then edit and add more straight from Press This before you save or publish it in a post on your site.

 - Drag-and-drop the following link to your bookmarks bar or right click it and add it to your favorites for a posting shortcut.

 Post via e-mail